Guide to Military Nursing Education & Service

 Nurses have aided U.S. military service members for nearly 250 years.
 From the first request for nurses during the Revolutionary War in 1776 to the Crimean War in 1853, through each of the World Wars and into present-day campaigns across the seas and on our own soil.
 Military nurses serve to care for our nation's greatest heroes and their families.

-Each section of this website is designed to provide extensive knowledge of what it takes to be a nurse in the military, the various roles of the nurses, and the opportunities afforded to each branch of service.
-Nursing is a challenging profession on its own; those who choose to serve their country as a nurse find incredible rewards and a lifetime of friendships that span the globe.
+Each section of this website provides extensive information on what it takes to be a nurse in the military, the various roles of nurses, and the opportunities available in each branch of service.
+Nursing is a challenging profession in its own right; those who choose to serve their country as nurses find incredible rewards and a lifetime of friendships that span the globe.

 Memoirs of Service: A History of Nurses in the Military

-When one thinks of a nurse, images of a caped Florence Nightingale roaming the dank halls of a military hospital with oil lamps aglow come to mind.
+When one thinks of a nurse, images of a caped Florence Nightingale roaming the dank halls of a military hospital, oil lamps aglow, come to mind.
 And while Ms. Nightingale's philosophy on health and high standards for the nurses in her charge changed the trajectory of nursing and healthcare overall, nurses have been aiding servicemembers since the Revolutionary War.

 Wardens for Warriors: The Nurse Corps